West, East & South Galápagos

 Lectures in the evening

-Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Legend!
+Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Coral I & II!
 On this Expedition Cruise, you will discover the incredible wildlife of the Galápagos Islands: On Española, the oldest and arguably the greenest of the Galápagos Islands, incredible hikes await.
 You will get to see many endemic species, including the Española Mocking Bird, the Española Lava Lizard, and, hopefully, the famous Waved Albatross.
 Fernandina, the youngest island, will blow your mind with its rugged lava landscapes.
 The youngest island in the archipelago, it is still being formed by volcanic eruptions and makes for a wonderful, otherworldly contrast to the other islands.
 During our visit to Floreana, you will have the opportunity for some great dinghy rides, extensive snorkeling, and learning more about the fascinating human history of the Galápagos.
 Isabela, the biggest of all islands in the Galápagos, offers you fantastic hikes, views and arguably some of the best snorkeling spots in the Archipelago.
 On North Seymour, an incredible hike and snorkeling session awaits you.
 This island is the archipelago condensed into very little space, and you'll be able to see almost all the iconic Galápagos species in just a few hours.
-During your time spent on Rábida, you will have the opportunity to watch wild Flamingos and walk on a blood-red sandy beach.
 On San Cristóbal, you will be able to snorkel in crystal clear waters, relax with sea lions on pristine white sand beaches and learn more about the evolution of giant tortoises.
 During your time on Santa Cruz, you will have the chance to observe the famous Galápagos Giant Tortoises in the wild and learn more about the preservation and scientific study of these amazing animals.
+Your visit to Santa Fe will involve a beautiful short hike, during which you can observe Galápagos Hawks, Darwin's Finches, Galápagos Mockingbirds. and Galápagos Sea Lions.
 On Santiago, an island formerly inhabited by pirates, you will be able to enjoy hikes and dinghy rides.
 A walk across South Plaza is one of the best visitor experiences in the Galápagos thanks to the large number of species living in such a small area.

 Transfers to and from ship